-The Bay Alarm Medical alert system works through a base station and a wireless emergency button pendant.
+The in-home Bay Alarm Medical alert system works through a base station and a wireless emergency button pendant.
 When an emergency occurs, the senior user can press the button to quickly connect with a trained operator.
 Two-way communication between the user and operator will then take place.
 The operator will contact the appropriate parties that can help the senior user, whether it is a family member, emergency medical technician (EMT) or other parties.

-The monthly cost of the service is $29 a month.
+The monthly cost of their standard landline service is $29.95 a month.
 There are no activation and installation fees associated with getting the service started and working.
-Lower pricing is available for users who prepay quarterly ($27/month) or semi-annually, customers receive extra benefits like free shipping (quarterly or semi-annual plan) and a free lockbox (semi-annual plan only).
+Lower pricing is available for users who prepay quarterly ($27.95/month) or semi-annually, customers receive extra benefits like free shipping (quarterly or semi-annual plan) and a free lockbox (semi-annual plan only).

 Bay Alarm Medical offers discounts to members of the AARP, AAA and possibly other organizations.
 To learn more, please contact them directly at toll-free 1-855-397-9964 (click to call).

 For a pricing comparison with top-rated systems, check out the Best Medical Alert Systems Comparison Chart.

 There are no long term contracts associated with the service.
 Users can cancel at anytime by calling Bay Alarm Medical’s customer support and sending back their equipment.
 Cancellation is complete only when the company receives the equipment back in undamaged condition.